About and Contact A Force For Good

 We've Demonstrated that We Can Deliver

-In over 4 years since 21 March 2012, we have clearly demonstrated that we are able to make a valuable contribution to the pro-UK cause; and that we represent a worthwhile investment for those of us who are keen to maintain, and strengthen the United Kingdom.
+In almost 6 years since 21 March 2012, we have clearly demonstrated that we are able to make a valuable contribution to the pro-UK cause; and that we represent a worthwhile investment for those of us who are keen to maintain, and strengthen the United Kingdom.

 If you like what we are doing and you are able to help this work continue, then please consider contributing to our efforts.
 We depend entirely on donations from the public.